Structure of our classes

-To cater effectively to the vocabulary levels of GRE® test we have
+Vocabulary: To cater effectively to the vocabulary levels of GRE® test

 students.
-To practise and test the skills acquired in the classes, the
+To practice and test the skills acquired in class, the vocabulary

-vocabulary sessions have additional mini-tests called VCTs.
-These are
+sessions have additional mini-tests called VCTs or Vocabulary Class Tests.

 Besides this, there are classes dedicated to strategies involved in sentence